Planar graph: Maximal planar graphs

 The Goldner–Harary graph is maximal planar.
 All its faces are bounded by three edges.

 A simple graph is called maximal planar if it is planar but adding any edge (on the given vertex set) would destroy that property.
 All faces (including the outer one) are then bounded by three edges, explaining the alternative term plane triangulation (which technically means a plane drawing of the graph).
-The alternative names "triangular graph" or "triangulated graph" have also been used, but are ambiguous, as they more commonly refer to the line graph of a complete graph and to the chordal graphs respectively.
+The alternative names "triangular graph" or "triangulated graph" have also been used, but are ambiguous, as they commonly refer to the line graph of a complete graph and to the chordal graphs respectively.
 Every maximal planar graph on more than 3 vertices is at least 3-connected.

 If a maximal planar graph has v vertices with v > 2, then it has precisely 3v − 6 edges and 2v − 4 faces.

 Apollonian networks are the maximal planar graphs formed by repeatedly splitting triangular faces into triples of smaller triangles.
 Equivalently, they are the planar 3-trees.

 Strangulated graphs are the graphs in which every peripheral cycle is a triangle.
 In a maximal planar graph (or more generally a polyhedral graph) the peripheral cycles are the faces, so maximal planar graphs are strangulated.
 The strangulated graphs include also the chordal graphs, and are exactly the graphs that can be formed by clique-sums (without deleting edges) of complete graphs and maximal planar graphs.